-Reader Recommendations: Shows to Binge Watch Right Now
+Reader Recommended: Shows to Binge Watch Right Now

 So I did what I know best in this situation: I reached out to all of you!
 I hit up Instagram stories with a question about what shows I should binge watch and boy, did you guys deliver!
 I’ve compiled the list of all of the Made in Mom Jeans reader recommendations submitted in case you’re like me and have absolutely no idea what to watch!
 I’ve also included a brief synopsis of each show and where you can watch it to make decided what show to binge watch next even easier!

 Shows I’ve Watched or Started